Kirathe259/personal-web-page/README.md

-# Sammy Kirathe - Personal Webpage
+# Merao Sounds - Personal Webpage

 This is a simple personal webpage for Sammy Kirathe, created using HTML and CSS.
 The webpage provides information about Sammy, including his professional background, interests, hobbies, and a link to his LinkedIn profile.